ijwwsq/shush/README.md

 * all secrets are encrypted using fernet (symmetric aes)
 * the fernet key is derived from your master password using sha-256
 * the master password itself is stored encrypted with gpg, and only accessible by re-entering it
+* secret keys are hashed with sha-256 before storing
 * everything remains local and under your control
 * recommended to use in a personal environment with disk encryption enabled